back

 Every register tells you exactly what happened:

-This is not a "got unlucky and faulted" outcome — it is structural.
+This outcome is structural.
 The guard page sits between the previous vmalloc allocation and this one by allocator invariant.
 Every configuration of memslot size, NUMA placement, and surrounding vmap state preserves it.

 Reachability of the conditional write